Conanbranch/ai4code-transformer-baseline/README.md

 ## To Do (Experiments)
 - Test Variable Length Code
 - Try adding end of sentence token [EOS]
-- Try adding activation function (sigmoid or tanh) and dropout (0.10)
+- Try adding activation function (sigmoid or tanh)
 - Try MSE instead of BCE
 - Sweep batch size (depending on GPU availailibity 8, 16 with V100 or lower, 32, 64 with A100)
 - Sweep learning rate